Chinese Game Localization 2024: Translate Games With This 4R Technique In Mind

 • Your 4Rs for successful game localization to China: rewrite, rebrand, rename, and redesign.

-The Chinese games industry is dominated by Tencent (#1 game publisher in the world) and NetEase.
+The Chinese games industry is dominated by Tencent (#1 game publisher in the world) NetEase and miHOYO.
 Nevertheless, foreign game studios can target the massive gaming audience that plays smartphone games at least half an hour daily.

-To legally establish themselves in China, international developers need to partner with local publishers.
+To legally establish themselves in China, international developers need to partner with local publishers due to strict criteria such as ICP licenses, ISBN requirements, and the review process.
 For instance, in China, World of Warcraft is run by NetEase and Dota 2 - by Perfect World.

 Chinese mobile gamers prefer shooting and MMO/MOBA (multiplayer online battle arena) games, such as King of Glory and PUBG.
 Social casino and racing (parkour) games became increasingly popular in 2018.
 Puzzle games take a lower share of the market due to the over saturation of these games in the app stores.